ykim879/Recime_app/README.md

 ## Installation Guide
 ### PREREQUISITES
-Download Node.js from https://nodejs.org/en.
-Install in order to proceed as our app uses Angular.
+Download Node.js from https://nodejs.org/en as our app uses Angular.
 ### DEPENDENCIES
-First, install Angular by following command:
+First, install Angular:
 ```bash
  npm install -g @angular/cli
 ````
-You can see the details on following link: https://angular.io/guide/setup-local
+See more details here: https://angular.io/guide/setup-local

-Secondly, install Ionic by following command:
+Secondly, install Ionic:
 ```bash
  npm install -g @ionic/cli
 ```
-If you have Ionic already, you have to unintall and intall it again.
+If you have Ionic already, you may have to uninstall and reinstall it.
 ```bash
  npm uninstall -g ionic
  npm install -g @ionic/cli
 ```
-You can see the details on following link: https://ionicframework.com/docs Additionally, download 	jQuery (https://jquery.com/download/) and verify that thE ng2-search-filter is installed as well (https://www.npmjs.com/package/ng2-search-filter).
+See more details here: https://ionicframework.com/docs Additionally, download 	jQuery (https://jquery.com/download/) and verify that the ng2-search-filter is installed as well (https://www.npmjs.com/package/ng2-search-filter).
 ### DOWNLOAD
 Download Recime_app-main.zip